 And that’s why you’ll benefit from an executive search firm's services.

-You may benefit from the services of an executive search firm.
-What is an executive search firm, how do they work, and when should you hire one?
-We’re going to cover the ins and outs of these organizations and the value they can provide for your business.
+You’ll probably have some questions first, though.
+What is an executive search firm, how do they work, and when should you bring one in to help you with new hires?
+This article will cover the ins and outs of these organizations and the value they can provide for your business.